Tips for Taking the Fast Track Through the Mexico Border

 - 1 liter of spirits

 You should declare any prescription drugs obtained in Mexico, and make sure they are not prohibited.

-If you’re prepared with the necessary documentation and declare the purchased goods, your return to the United States should be faster and relatively painless.
+If you're prepared with the necessary documentation and declare your purchased goods, your return to the United States should be faster and relatively painless.